connorshea/vglist/API.md

 ## Documentation

 You can get documentation and test queries in the GraphiQL editor that's hosted alongside vglist, at [https://vglist.co/graphiql](vglist.co/graphiql).
+You need to use API Token authentication in the GraphiQL header editor tab.
+See [#api-tokens] for information on accessing your token.

 You should also be able to get API documentation using a tool like [Insomnia](https://insomnia.rest/).

 For writing GraphQL queries, the [GraphQL website](https://graphql.org/) should be a sufficient introduction.